Albert C. Johnston

-Albert C. Johnston (August 17, 1900 – June 23, 1988) was a doctor described as part-black and of mixed parentage who, along with his family, passed as white in Gorham and then Keene, New Hampshire.
-William Lindsay White wrote a Reader's Digest article about the family and a short book was published from it in 1948 titled, Lost Boundaries.
-A year later in 1949, a film was adapted from the book about the family was released, though changing the names of all involved and key elements were altered and made up.
+Albert C. Johnston (August 17, 1900 – June 23, 1988) was an American doctor.
+Described as part-black and of multiracial parentage Johnston and his family, passed as white while living in Gorham and Keene, New Hampshire.

+William Lindsay White wrote a Reader's Digest article about the Johnston family and a short book was published from it in 1948 titled, Lost Boundaries.
+In 1949, a film of the same name was adapted from the book, though changing the names of all involved and key elements were altered and made up.
+Except for supporting cast members, white actors were used for the film.
 In 1989 a follow-up film, Lost Boundaries Reunion was made with interviews of family members.

-Johnston was from Chicago and studied at Rust College.
+Johnston was from Chicago and studied at Rush Medical College.
 He interned at Maine General Hospital.
-Johnston had trouble finding work but was eventually able to secure employment as a doctor by passing as white.
-He was a country doctor and radiologist in Gorham and Keene, New Hampshire.
+Johnston had trouble finding work but was eventually secured employment as a doctor by passing as white.
+He was a country doctor and radiologist in New Hampshire.
 He entered the Navy as a commissioned officer but the offer was rescinded; he eventually learned that the decision was due to the discovery of his ethnic background.

-His son, Albert C. Johnston Jr., one of four children, composed music including songs used in the film about the family.
-After working in Keene until the mid-1960s, Johnston Sr moved to the island of Kauai and worked as a radiologist at Wilcox Memorial Hospital; he died at the age of 87 at Castle Medical Center after being treated for chest congestion.
+Johnston's son, Albert C. Johnston Jr., one of four children, composed music including songs used in the film about the family.
+After working in Keene until the mid-1960s, Johnston Sr. moved to Kaua'i and worked as a radiologist at Wilcox Memorial Hospital; he died at the age of 87 at Castle Medical Center after being treated for chest congestion.
 He was buried in Keene.

-Except for supporting cast members, white actors were used for the film.
-The film was banned in Atlanta and Memphis.